List of discontinued photographic films: Color negative film

-Colour reversal (slide) films
+Color reversal (slide) films

 Azomureș

 Azomureș or AZO, produced by Târgu-Mureș Nitrogenous Fertilizer Plant, was the photographic brand of Romania since the 1981.
 The photosensitive materials plant in Târgu Mureș, a city in northern Romania, covering an area of about 7 hectares.
 The plant produced black and white and color photographic paper and films for general photography, industrial and medical use and black and white and color cinematographic films.
 Film production ended in 2003.

 The plant was designed by Japan's Fujitsu to withstand a 9.4 degree earthquake on the Richter scale, consequently due to high cost of demolition the company decided to use the buildings to host cultural events and the photosensitive materials plant was re-opened for this purpose in May 2016.